 The Student Code of Conduct encourages all members of the CHC community to recognise the potential of each individual for personal growth and transformation, and acknowledge, with grace, the varied life journeys of individuals.
 It promotes academic integrity and seeks to allow reasonable freedom for students to pursue study and research and to participate in community life at CHC, as well as respect the property of CHC, the wider COC campus and members of the CHC community.
 The Student Code of Conduct also provides clear guidelines regarding the grounds on which any suspension or cancellation of enrolment at CHC may occur.

-The CHC Student Code of Conduct can be found on the CHC website (need to link to section in policy library).
+The CHC Student Code of Conduct can be found on the CHC website.

 Each unit undertaken as part of a course at CHC will have required text books which form the basis of the reading to be completed by students.
 These requirements are outlined in the Text Book Lists which are published on the CHC website prior to the beginning of each semester of study.
 Students may also be required to purchase other unit materials where these are part of the learning to be undertaken.

 Students are to supply their own stationery and consumable items, such as paper and writing equipment.